Invoicing, payment and debts

 - Failure to make payment will result in a hold on the students account and possible course cancellation.

-If the VET Payment Plan application is not approved, full payment of fees must be paid immediately.
+If the TAFE Payment Plan application is not approved, full payment of fees must be made immediately.

-Students eligible for VET Student Loans or VET Fee-Help are not eligible for a VET Payment Plan.
-Students ineligible for VET Student Loans or VET FEE-HELP are able to pay their tuition fees in instalments, according to census date for each enrolled unit of study.
+Students eligible for VET Student Loans are not eligible for a TAFE Payment Plan.
+Students ineligible for VET Student Loans are able to pay their tuition fees in instalments, according to census date for each enrolled unit of study.

-Note: All Material fees must be paid at the time of enrolment.
-Students enrolled in courses which have associated material or ancillary fees will not be entitled to receive these until full payment is received.
+Note: All Material fees must be paid upfront.
+Students enrolled in courses which have associated material fees will not be entitled to receive these until full payment is received.
 Evidence of payment may be required to receive goods or services.

 The University reserves the right to alter any course, procedure, regulation or fee.